BMMRO-tech/BMMRO/export-script/README.md

 ## Installation

-1. Install `node` and `npm` from https://nodejs.org/en/download/
+**NOTE:** You will need to install `node` and `npm` from https://nodejs.org/en/download/ before you run the export script for the first time.

+You will need to do the following everytime there's a significant change on the export script:

-1. Get the code from GitHub.
-You can do this by either:
-   a.
-Going to the [GitHub page for the project](https://github.com/BMMRO-tech/BMMRO), clicking 'Code' and selecting 'Download ZIP'
-   a.
-[Downloading `git`](https://git-scm.com/downloads) and cloning the repository onto your machine: `git clone https://github.com/BMMRO-tech/BMMRO.git`
+1. Get the code from GitHub by going to the [GitHub page for the project](https://github.com/BMMRO-tech/BMMRO), clicking 'Code' and selecting 'Download ZIP'.
+Optionally, you can also clone the repository onto your machine: `git clone https://github.com/BMMRO-tech/BMMRO.git`, but you will need to [download `git`](https://git-scm.com/downloads) first.
-1. Navigate to the `export-script` folder `cd export-script`
-1. Install the dependencies `npm ci`
-1. Create a `.env` file (`vim .env`) with the following:
+1. Go to the `export-script` folder and create a file named `.env` with the following content:

 ```
 PROJECT_ID=123